NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/nRFMeshProvision.md

 ### Bearer

-Bearers are objects resopnsible for delivering PDUs to remote nodes.
+Bearers are objects responsible for delivering PDUs to remote nodes.
 Bluetooth mesh, among others. defines ADV Bearer and GATT Bearer.
 Due to API limitations on iOS the ADV Bearer is not available.
 An iPhone can be connected to the mesh network using a GATT connection to a node with GATT Proxy feature.